1. D'Souza Chawl

 20. Kamathipura - Brothel Number 25

 Initially, this place used to be known as the White gully, as European women, and even some from Japan were imported here.
 It was a haunt of the British soldiers during the Colonial era.
 The reason why this place is considered to be haunted is because sometimes at night, the ghost of a prostitute of the Colonial era makes an appearance with the motive to scare unassuming customers.

 21. Rajesh Khanna's Bungalow - Aashirwaad

 Situated on Carter Road, this house has a longstanding story associated with it.
 It is said that Rajendra Kumar bought this house for much cheaper than its cost because it was haunted.
 However, he went on to earn a good name and a lot of accolades for himself.
 Later, Rajesh Khanna bought the same house and the former occupant's good fortune seemed to welcome the new superstar home.
-The house being cursed, although, didn't let the household remain happy.
+The house is cursed, although, didn't let the household remain happy.
 10 years after marriage, Rajesh Khanna split up with his wife Dimple, and the house and its owner turned into a shadow of what they used to be.
 The superstar's career quickly plateaued and eventually declined.
 He spent very little time at the house afterwards, and remained ill and lonely for a long time, before finally passing away in 2012.
 The house is in the middle of a complicated lawsuit at the moment.

 Several places in Mumbai are infamous for being hotbeds for haunting.
 As it goes with folk tales, some are to be believed, some aren't.
 As you probably already know if you are a traveller at heart, adventure helps you get either closure or gives some great stories for the telling!